newrelic/nr1-vscode-extension/README.md

 ### How to develop locally and contribute changes

 1. Fork this repository.
-2. Open project in VSCode.
+2. Open project in VS Code.
 3. Hit `F5` to compile and launch the extension in debug mode.
-This will open a new VSCode window in which you can open the Command Palette and try out the commands.
+This will open a new VS Code window in which you can open the Command Palette and try out the commands.
 4. Make your changes in a new branch.
 5. Commit and push your changes.
-6. Open a Pull Request with a description of the changes.
-Feel free to include anything that could make our review easier _(screenshots, demo gifs, etc.)_
+6. Open a pull request with a description of the changes.
+Feel free to include anything that could make our review easier _(screenshots, demo gifs, etc.)._

 ## License